10 of the Creepiest Locations on Google Maps

 5 Pigeon People

-As it turns out, the pigeon people were locals who knew about the Google crew, and wanted to appear in the final photo of the street.
-It’s all rather harmless and fun, provided you knew the explanation.
+As it turns out, the pigeon people were locals who knew about the Google crew and wanted to appear in the final photo of the street.
+It’s all rather harmless and fun, provided you know the explanation.

 4 Abandoned Gas Masks

-Exploring Pripyat in Ukraine – the site of the worst nuclear disaster in history – is a horrifying experience in general.
-Literally a ghost town with abandoned buildings that won’t be inhabited again for a long, long time to come, it has that dilapidated look we here at Listverse thoroughly love.
+Exploring Pripyat in Ukraine—the site of the worst nuclear disaster in history—is a horrifying experience in general.
+It is now a ghost town with abandoned buildings that won’t be inhabited again for a long, long time to come.
+And it has that dilapidated look we here at Listverse thoroughly love.

-The creepiest sight in the whole town, however, has to be the room full of abandoned masks, which is saying a lot in a town full of creepy sights.
-We don’t know if it’s so disturbing because there are so many of them, or that they’re child-sized and located inside an abandoned school.
+However, the creepiest sight in the whole town has to be the room full of abandoned masks, which is saying a lot in a town full of creepy sights.
+We don’t know if it’s so disturbing because there are so many of them or that they’re child-sized and located inside an abandoned school.

 3 El Bronx , Colombia

 While the area doesn’t exist anymore, Google’s Street View Crew managed to capture it at the peak of its glory.
-What may look like normal streets of a slum is made multiple times more horrifying if you knew that the neighborhood was known was child prostitution and murder.
+Unfortunately, what may look like normal streets of a slum are made multiple times more horrifying if you knew that the neighborhood was known for child prostitution and murder.
 Some of those buildings also housed murder victims at times, who were then fed to starving dogs as a message to rival gangs.

 2Ariel Castro’s Blurred-Out House

-So how is it related to map locations?
-The house Castro kept the women in could be seen on Google Street View, except that it’s completely blurred out.
+So, how is it related to map locations?
+The house Castro kept the women in could be seen on Google Street View.
+Except now, it’s completely blurred out.
 We’d say that it’d have been equally creepy if the house was just there, but seeing it blurred out because of the seriousness of the crime somehow makes it even more disturbing.

 1 Murder Victim

-Understandably, the images brought back some emotions for the victim’s father, who immediately requested Google to have it removed.
+Understandably, the images brought back some emotions for the victim’s father, who immediately requested Google to remove the image.
 It was gone from their maps within days, though it does make us wonder if Google Maps still has accidental images of other serious crimes around the world.